charityroyale/controlpanel/README.md

 # Add new dependency

 This repository uses `npm workspaces`.
-Npm workpaces allows developers to manage multiple packages to be managed from the root directory (e.g. local `@pftp` namespace).
+Npm workpaces allows developers to manage multiple packages to be managed from the root directory (e.g. local `@cp` namespace).
 Therefore it is an absolute requirement to only install dependencies from the root directory.

 Use `npm install <packagename> -w <workspace-name>` to install dependencies to one application located in `applications`.